Roman historiography: Foundation

-Before the second Punic war, there was no historiography in Rome, but the clash of civilisations it involved proved a potent stimulus to historiography, which was taken up by the two senators (and participants in the war), Quintus Fabius Pictor and Lucius Cincius Alimentus, who may be considered the "Founders" of Roman Historiography.
-Pictor wrote a history of Rome in Greek, not Latin.
-This choice of writing about the war in Greek arose from a need to address the Greeks and counter another author, Timaeus, who also wrote a history of Rome until the Second Punic War.
-Timaeus wrote with a negative view of Rome.
-Therefore, in defense of the Roman state, Pictor wrote in Greek, using Olympiad dating and a Hellenistic style.
+Before the Second Punic War (218–201 BCE), there was no historiography in Rome, but the clash of civilisations it involved proved a potent stimulus to historiography, which was taken up by the two senators (and participants in the war), Quintus Fabius Pictor and Lucius Cincius Alimentus, who may be considered the "founders" of Roman historiography.
+Both authors—whose works have survived only in fragments—wrote in Greek, not Latin.
+One of the motives for this choice of language was a desire to win the support of the Greeks, among whom there were pro-Carthaginian authors.
+Additionally, Greek was seen as a sufficiently developed language for a topic as serious as history, while, according to some authors, Latin prose remained at a less developed stage.

 Pictor's style of writing history defending the Roman state and its actions, and using propaganda heavily, eventually became a defining characteristic of Roman historiography, while he is also known for the establishment of the ab urbe condita tradition of historiography which is writing history "from the founding of the city".

-Cincius also wrote in Greek, but seems to have been less esteemed by later historians: thus for the Battle of Lake Trasimene, Livy states that he "has accepted Fabius as my main source, since he was contemporary with this war", whereas earlier, on the question of Hannibal's numbers, he says that "the most authoritative account should be that of Lucius Cincius Alimentus...but Cincius makes a mess of the numbers".

 After Pictor wrote, many other authors followed his lead, inspired by the new literary form: Gaius Acilius, Aulus Postumius Albinus, and Cato the Elder.
-Cato the Elder is credited as the first historian to write in Latin.
+Cato the Elder was the first historian to write in Latin.
 His work, the Origines, was written to teach Romans what it means to be Roman.
 Like Pictor, Cato the Elder wrote ab urbe condita, and the early history is filled with legends illustrating Roman virtues.
 The Origines also spoke of how not only Rome, but the other Italian towns were venerable, and that the Romans were indeed superior to the Greeks.

 The Romans enjoyed serious endeavors and so the writing of historiography became very popular for upper class citizens who wanted to spend their time on worthwhile, virtuous, "Roman" activities.
 As idleness was looked down upon by the Romans, writing history became an acceptable way to spend their otium or retirement.

 Almost as soon as historiography started being used by the Romans, it split into two traditions: the annalistic tradition and the monographic tradition.